huggingface/hub-docs/tasks/src/text-generation/about.md

 ### Code Generation

-A Text Generation model, also known as causal language model, can be trained on code from scratch to help the programmers in their repetitive coding tasks.
-One of the most used open-source models for code generation is StarCoder, can generate code in 80+ languages.
+A Text Generation model, also known as a causal language model, can be trained on code from scratch to help the programmers in their repetitive coding tasks.
+One of the most popular open-source models for code generation is StarCoder, which can generate code in 80+ languages.
 You can try it [here](https://huggingface.co/spaces/bigcode/bigcode-playground).

 ### Stories Generation